borjauria/Module-1-Project-Iron-Hack/README.md

 # Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+But..
+You can see the requirements.txt file to get a better idea of what you will need

-Pandas
-Mathplot
-Requests
-Numpy
-BeautifulSoup
+Pandas, Regex, Mathplot, Requests, Numpy, BeautifulSoup...

 # Deployment